Toastability/react-day-picker/README.md

 # React DayPicker

+Forked to work with relume for utility.
 DayPicker is a [React](https://react.dev) component for creating date pickers, calendars, and date inputs for web applications.

 📖 See **[daypicker.dev](https://daypicker.dev)** for guides, examples and API reference.